AdobeDocs/cc-everywhere/src/pages/guides/tutorials/workflow-tethering.md

 Tethering to Edit Image v1

 Currently, Generate Image transitions only support Edit Image v1.
 Support for v2 is coming soon.
+More information about the current limitations can be found in the [Workflow Tethering guide](../concepts/tethering.md#caveats).

 ### 5.2 Edit Image → Full Editor → Save